19 Unique Places To Visit In Venice You Will Love

 Ponte dei Pugni: Where the people of Venice used to settle scores.

-If you’re up for some bizarre historical spot, I suggest visiting Ponte dei Pugni (Bridge of Fists).
-It’s located near the campo of San Barnaba and is where the 100-year tradition of holding fistfights between rivals has transpired.
+If youโre up for a bizarre historical spot, I suggest visiting Ponte dei Pugni (Bridge of Fists).
+Itโs located near the campo of San Barnaba and is where the 100-year tradition of holding fistfights between rivals has transpired.

 Other fighting bridges include the Diedo Bridge at San Marziale, Ponte della Guerra at Santa Fosca, and Ponte della Guerra at San Zulien.